1. Corporate information

 The Company presents assets and liabilities in the balance sheet based on current / non-current classification.
 An asset is treated as current when it is,

-i) Expected to be realised or intended to be sold or consumed in normal operating cycle
+i.
+Expected to be realized or intended to be sold or consumed in normal operating cycle

-iii) Expected to be realised within twelve months after the reporting period, or
+iii.
+Expected to be realized within twelve months after the reporting period, or

 All other assets are classified as non-current.